 The 100% owned Cyclopic Deposit consists of multiple, vertically stacked, broad sub-horizontal zones of gold mineralization from surface to 90m depth.
 Cyclopic exhibits strong geological continuity, featuring a flat, continuous, oxide system with potential for an open-pit heap leach operation.

-Historical drilling identified a 1,650m by 650m area of gold mineralization at Cyclopic that is largely untested outside the historic strike extent, presenting a high priority exploration target
+Historical drilling identified a 1,650m x 650m area of gold mineralization at Cyclopic that is largely untested outside the historic strike extent, presenting a high-priority exploration target.

 Gold Basin completed a 10,000m, 100-hole drilling on the project in May 2021, with initial targets designed to expand the known mineralized area at the Cyclopic Area of the project.

-Phase I drilling established broad zones of flat-lying gold mineralisation over a 1,500m long by 650m wide area at the Cyclopic in sub-horizontal detachment faults, with higher-grade gold mineralisation in cross-cutting vertical structures
+Phase I drilling established broad zones of flat-lying gold mineralization over a 1,500m x 650m wide area at the Cyclopic in sub-horizontal detachment faults, with higher-grade gold mineralization in cross-cutting vertical structures.

 Phase I results include: